 I found RAID0 works without Intel VROC hardware key.
 But the product brief says I need VROC hardware key for RAID0.
 What should I do?

-An Intel VROC hardware key is required to use RAID 0/1/5/10 for most SSDs.
-However, Intel VROC is also designed to provide RAID0 for Intel PCIe Gen3 x8 SSDs without requiring a hardware key.
-For instance: Intel DC P3708.
-For any other regular x4 SSDs without a hardware key, RAID0 might not work.
-An Intel VROC hardware key is required for official support for RAID0 with regular PCIe Gen3 x4 SSDs.
+An Intel® VROC HW Key is required to use RAID 0/1/5/10 for most SSDs.
+However, Intel VROC is also designed to provide RAID0 for Intel PCIe Gen3 x8 SSDs without requiring HW key.
+For instance: Intel® SSD DC P3608 Series.
+For any other regular x4 SSDs, without HW key, RAID0 might work, might not work.
+In short, an Intel VROC HW Key is required for official support for RAID0 with regular PCIe Gen3 x4 SSDs.
+Operating RAID0 in this situation is done at the risk of the user.

 Performance varies depending on system configuration, and may require enabled hardware, software, or service activation.